schlich/loomio_help/content/dev_manual/roadmap/index.md

 - Prepares us for mobile & desktop apps, improves performance and brings better ecosystem of libraries and developers.
 - Work began in 2018.
 - Big job, converting all frontend components from AngularJS to Vue2 and replacing angular-material with vuetify.
-- Two developers brought on to do this work.
 - adopt WYSIWYG text editor [tiptap](https://tiptap.scrumpy.io/) including support for mentions, file attachments
 - No other significant changes to the UI/UX